Sahar-ghoflsaz/DoorLock/README.md

 # DoorLock
-using fingerprint and RFID
-use your own email and password
+using raspbery PI, fingerprint and RFID. use your own email and password.
 I have changed the fingerprint's library because mine doesn't have some features.